Articles relating to Heavitree and its past.

 A block of apartments, Manor Court, has subsequently been built further to the east in Fore Street.

-- Two houses in Regent’s Square for the upkeep of the aforementioned almshouses.
+- Two houses in Regent Square (nos.
+51 & 52) which were rented out to provide income for the upkeep of the aforementioned almshouses.

 |Announcement of John Sampson's death 19th Jan 1910|

 Sampson died quite unexpectedly at 'Melrose House' aged 75 on the morning of 19th January 1910, after collapsing whilst readying himself for work.
 A servant called for relative and employee, Tom Shute, of ‘Discombe Villas’, 56 Polsloe Road, who in turn summoned local physician, Dr Wolfe, who ‘pronounced life extinct’.
 It is believed Sampson died due to a fatty degeneration of the heart.

 In his will, Sampson:

 - Bequeathed £200 to the vicar and church-wardens of Heavitree Parish Church, to be used for gifts to the poor, and a further £200 for the provision of a parish nurse.